 6. Implement technology

-Most startups are built with basic technologies.
+Most entrepreneurs have startups that are built with basic technologies.
 Shifting to cloud computing is an affordable option.
 It is one way that you can keep your startup agile in the long run.
 Plus it facilitates communication among employees and access to information from any location on any device.

 One of the latest trends includes the incorporation of big data, allowing businesses storage within the cloud.
 And let’s not overlook the use of CRM or ERP software that can boost productivity in any enterprise.